ericblade/quagga2/README.md

 ## Using React / Redux?

-Please see also <https://github.com/ericblade/quagga2-react-example/> and <https://github.com/ericblade/quagga2-redux-middleware/>
+Please see also <https://github.com/ericblade/quagga2-react-example/> and <https://github.com/ericblade/quagga2-redux-middleware/>.
+For live browser examples, see [docs/examples/](docs/examples/).

 ## Using Angular?